 8. Confirm Local Presence and Availability

-Local contractors are usually faster to respond to storm damage emergencies, understand regional weather patterns, and maintain accountability to the business community.
-Avoid contractors operating from P.O. boxes or out-of-state addresses, as they may disappear when warranty issues arise.
+Local contractors are usually faster to respond to storm damage emergencies, understand Middle Tennessee's seasonal hail and wind patterns, and maintain accountability to the local business community.
+When warranty issues arise, contractors operating from P.O. boxes or out-of-state addresses tend to disappear.

 9. Learn About Maintenance and Emergency Services